kbase/collections/design/data_processing_operations.md

     amenable to document based storage) for that assembly in the DB.
     * Assemblies for now, more data types in the future.
-    * The file location should be stored as the source file location - e.g. in `sourcedata/WS` - as opposed to the collection specfic link.
+    * The file location should be stored as the source file location - e.g. in `sourcedata/WS` - as opposed to the collection specific link.
       * Alternatively maybe the collection and source version data can be stored in the DB as well and we remove those directories.
     * The DB will take over the role of the metadata file written by the calculation scripts.